-Projects Benefit Benefits and impacts of the projects Direct benefit Road users, etc. will not be affected by road closures, line breaks, etc. due to a utility pole collapse in the case of a natural disaster.
-Removal of utility poles Indirect benefit Normally, obstacles in the way of people with disabilities and wheelchair users are eliminated, and a walking space safe and comfortable to everyone will be provided.
+Projects Benefit Benefits and impacts of the projects Direct benefit Road users, etc. will not be affected by road closures, line breaks, etc. due to a 1 Direct benefit utility pole collapse in the case of a natural disaster.
+Removal of utility poles Normally, obstacles in the way of people with disabilities and wheelchair users Tremoval of allity poles Indirect benefit are eliminated, and a walking space safe and comfortable to everyone will be provided.
 Furthermore, removing utility poles and power cables that obstruct people's view will improve urban landscapes.
-Development of facilities for Direct benefit Local residents can secure their safety in the case of a disaster. parks designated as emergency evacuation sites Indirect benefit Safe and secure infrastructures will be provided in times of disaster, etc. Construction of waste Direct benefit Waste disposal functions, a necessary infrastructure, will be maintained. disposal sites in the Port of Tokyo (Shinkaimen Landfill Site, Outer Central Breakwater Reclamation Area) Indirect benefit Infrastructures will be maintained, and land that can be reused for another purpose in the future will be expanded.
-Subsidize costs for safety Direct benefit Pupils and students can secure their safety in the case of a disaster. measures (earthquake resistance of private schools) Indirect benefit Extending the life of aging assets will result in continued provision of learning opportunities.
+Development of facilities for Direct benefit Local residents can secure their safety in the case of a disaster. parks designated as Indirect benefit Safe and secure infrastructures will be provided in times of disaster, etc. emergency evacuation sites manect benefit Sale and secure impastructures will be provided in times of disaster, etc. Direct benefit The low-lying eastern part of Tokyo will be protected from flooding resulting from Earthquake and water Biroot borroin earthquake-triggered tsunami and other causes resistance of river facilities Indirect benefit Infrastructures will be maintained, and residents can live safely with peace of mandet benefit mind Construction of waste Direct benefit Waste disposal functions, a necessary infrastructure, will be maintained. disposal sites in the Port of Tokyo (Shinkaimen Landfill Infractive turns will be projected and land that can be reused for another Site, Outer Indirect benefit Infrastructures will be maintained, and land that can be reused for another purpose in the future will be expanded.
+Central Breakwater Reclamation Area) Subsidize costs for safety Direct benefit Pupils and students can secure their safety in the case of a disaster. measures (earthquake resistance of private Indirect benefit Extending the life of aging assets will result in continued provision of learning schools) opportunities.
 Earthquake resistance of Direct benefit Pupils and students can secure their safety in the case of a disaster.
-Tokyo metropolitan high schools Indirect benefit Extending the life of aging assets will result in continued provision of learning opportunities.
-Installation and Direct benefit Local residents will receive stable supply of water. reinforcement of emergency backup power generation systems in water supply and other facilities Indirect benefit Safe and secure infrastructures will be provided by expanding the amount of water and supply areas in times of disaster, etc.
+Tokyo metropolitan high Extending the life of aging assets will result in continued provision of learning schools Indirect bene opportunities.
+Installation and Direct benefit The users of municipal water service will receive stable supply of water. reinforcement of Safe and secure infrastructures will be provided by expanding the amount of emergency backup power Indirect benefit water and supply areas in times of disaster, etc.